-Once construction is complete, fire inspections continue on a recurring basis to help business owners identify potential fire hazards and life safety concerns and to ensure the building and any installed systems continue to meet fire and life safety codes.
-The Prevention Division is responsible for permitting and inspecting a variety of items, such as tank installations and removals, food trucks, sparkler sales, fireworks displays, and pyrotechnics.
-Follow up on false alarms and complaints and serving on the City of Lakeland Development Review Team are also responsibilities of the division.
-It is this division’s responsibility to enforce the extensive codes included in the Florida Fire Prevention Code in an effort to keep citizens, business owners, visitors, and emergency responders as safe as possible.
+Once construction is complete, fire inspections continue regularly to help business owners identify potential fire hazards and life safety concerns and ensure the building and any installed systems continue to meet fire and life safety codes.
+The Prevention Division is responsible for permitting and inspecting various items, such as tank installations and removals, food trucks, sparkler sales, fireworks displays, and pyrotechnics.
+Following up on false alarms and complaints and serving on the City of Lakeland Development Review Team are also responsibilities of the division.
+This division's responsibility is to enforce the extensive codes included in the Florida Fire Prevention Code to keep citizens, business owners, visitors, and emergency responders as safe as possible.

-This division is also responsible for the investigation of all fires and fire-related incidents within the department’s response area that have a suspicious or undetermined origin and cause, have a serious injury or death, or have a large dollar loss.
-To determine fire origin and cause, an examination and excavation of the fire scene is conducted.
+This division is also responsible for investigating all fires and fire-related incidents within the department's response area that have a suspicious or undetermined origin and cause, have a serious injury or death or have a significant dollar loss.
+To determine fire origin and cause, an examination and excavation of the fire scene are conducted.
 The fire scene is documented by the investigator.
-If the fire is deemed to be arson, the division contacts the Florida Department of Financial Services, Division of Investigative and Forensic Services, Bureau of Fire and Arson Investigations to conduct the criminal investigation.
-Understanding fire cause is vital to the safety of the community so that preventive measures may be strengthened and unlawful acts prosecuted.
+If the fire is deemed arson, the division contacts the Florida Department of Financial Services, Division of Investigative and Forensic Services, Bureau of Fire, and Arson Investigations to conduct the criminal investigation.
+Understanding a fire's cause is vital to the community's safety, so preventive measures may be strengthened and unlawful acts prosecuted.

-The dedicated team, consisting of the Fire Marshal, one Fire Plans Examiner, two Fire Inspector II, three Fire Inspector I, and one Office Associate, works hard to provide the most comprehensive, fire prevention program possible.
-Each inspector covers one quarter of the city, with the remaining inspector covering the airport and surrounding properties, the Lakeland Regional Health Medical Campus, the Lakeland Electric power plants, and also serves as the lead investigator.
-The five inspectors rotate being on-call for fire investigations.
+The dedicated team, consisting of the Fire Marshal, one Fire Plans Examiner, two Fire Inspector II, three Fire Inspector I, and one Office Support Specialist II, works hard to provide the most comprehensive fire prevention program possible.
+An inspector covers one-quarter of the city, with the remaining inspector covering the airport and surrounding properties, the Lakeland Regional Health Medical Campus, the Lakeland Electric power plants, and also serves as the lead investigator.
+The five Inspectors and Plans Examiner rotate on-call for fire investigations.